Table of Contents

 Having something like a breastfeeding tea or some Fenugreek & Blessed Thistle capsules to help boost supply during these times can help some women.

 Each woman produces different amounts of milk.
 Some are like wells and have so much that they can freeze some for later, while others struggle to pump anything at all.
 We’re not all created equal and there’s no time to feel bad about it!

 Every ounce of breastmilk you can provide in the early days is valuable, but if breastfeeding doesn’t work out for whatever reason, babies also thrive with formula.
 In the end, fed is best!

-“Most twin mums give tandem feeding a go, but be aware that twins can be at different developmental stages.
+“Most twin mamas give tandem feeding a go, but be aware that twins can be at different developmental stages.
 One might already be latching on without any problems while the other still needs help.
-In that case it might be best to feed one after the other to meet both babies’ needs,” she explains.
+In that case, it might be best to feed one after the other to meet both babies’ needs,” she explains.